 Hard Saving for a Travel Trip

-I lost count of the number of people who asked me how I was funding my two year trip.
+I lost count of the number of people who asked me how I was funding my two-year trip.
 When I told them my aim was to save as near to £20K as possible they looked on in complete horror.
 That’s enough for a wedding, a significant portion of a house deposit or the purchase of many extravagant things.
 But I didn’t want any of those things.
 And you know what?
 I was proud of that.

 I was not given the money, I didn’t inherit it and nor were my parents going to buy me out of any form of personal debt upon returning the homeland.
 I’m a big girl now, and I have one simple answer to this recurring question.
 I work and I save.

 So hard, that when I was saving for my RTW trip, I didn’t buy a new pair of shoes for over a year.
 If I’ve ever bought clothes they had been minor pieces and purchased so sporadically that I could hardly remember what it felt like to go on a huge shopping spree.
 If I went out, then sometimes my friends and I would drink beforehand at home.
 I rarely ate out at nice restaurants and if, and when, I did it was a huge treat.
-I strategically planned dinners that had enough leftovers for lunch the next day and when it came to the closing weeks in the run up to payday, I had to indulge in the gourmet of noodles or soup bulked up with rice.
+I strategically planned dinners that had enough leftovers for lunch the next day and when it came to the closing weeks in the run-up to payday, I had to indulge in the gourmet of noodles or soup bulked up with rice.

 Quite simply, it was pretty boring at times, especially when I couldn’t go out every weekend.
 But it was all for a positive cause – my big adventure.
 And a big adventure like this is priceless.

-I also had a lot of travel kit from previous escapades, saving on new purchases, and my parents, friends and family lovingly gave me travel related gifts at Christmas and Birthdays.
+I also had a lot of travel kit from previous escapades, saving on new purchases, and my parents, friends and family lovingly gave me travel-related gifts at Christmas and Birthdays.

 So every month I saved around 60% of my overall monthly wage and budgeted my life on the rest.
 It was not easy, but I survived well and I loved my life.
-And if I was able to manage that in an expensive city like London, then it’s really not impossible for anyone else to do.
+And if I was able to manage that in an expensive city like London, then it’s not impossible for anyone else to do.

 There are as many routes as there are countries.
 Some destinations are much pricier than others.
 Take a good look at your travel objectives and coordinate according to your budget and goals.
 Do you plan to travel to Asia, Australia or South America where a return ticket from the same country may be the best option?
 Or do you plan to dip into a variety of continents where a flexible RTW ticket will be better value for money?

 Consider several different options including the time of year you want to travel, and look at a variety of different travel packages and group tours.
-Lonely Planet has a great online tool to help you choose your destinations more wisely.

 My initial planning looked a little like this – mapped out month-by-month with countries slotted together based on best weather timings and the ease of travel between them.
 Of course, it changed, but it’s handy to map out a route, especially if you are an expert planner!